maxlovesairandteslas1/FLLnotes_2022/4-8-2022/README.md

 We also need to work on gyro, see different measurements.

 ### Line follow notes
-shouldn't be too hard, python is very straightforward, so translating it from python should be no problem
+shouldn't be too hard, python is very straightforward, so translating it from python should be no problem (PID is a different story tho...
+I was talking about zig-zag strategy).

 ### accel deccel
 harder, but use math functions to translate.